xoxzo/blog.xoxzo.com/content/Events/innofaire-geeksummit-2019-en.md

 Lang: en
 Tags: 2019; innofaire; python; kl
 Author: Kamal Mustafa
-Summary: Kamal joined Innofaire in KL which is a sub-event of GeekSummit for tech enthusiast, innovators and makers to showcase their work, and share knowledge.
+Summary: InnoFaire is an event for tech enthusiast, innovators and makers to showcase their work, and share knowledge.
+I decided to join this event over the weekend after a long hiatus from joining any tech events this year ;)

 InnoFaire is an event for tech enthusiast, innovators and makers to showcase their work, and share knowledge.
 I decided to join this event over the weekend after a long hiatus from joining any tech events this year ;)